-- To elect two directors of the Company, who will each serve for a term of three years, or until their respective successors are duly elected and qualified; - 2.
-To approve a proposal to authorize the Company to sell shares of its common stock at a price or prices below the Company's then current net asset value per share in one or more offerings, in each case subject to the approval of its board of directors and compliance with the conditions set forth in the proxy statement (including, without limitation, that the number of shares issued does not exceed 25% of the Company's then outstanding common stock immediately prior to each such offering); and - 3.
+- To elect one director of the Company, who will serve for a term of three years, or until his successor is duly elected and qualified; - 2.
+To approve a proposal to authorize the Company to sell shares of its common stock at a price or prices below the Company's then current net asset value per share in one or more offerings, in each case, subject to the approval of its board of directors and compliance with the conditions set forth in the proxy statement (including, without limitation, that the number of shares issued does not exceed 25% of the Company's then outstanding common stock immediately prior to each such offering); and - 3.
 To transact such other business as may properly come before the Meeting.